 15. Ramona and The Firehouse

 Ancoat’s newest haunts, Ramona and The Firehouse, offer cosy spaces, both al fresco or indoors to suit you and your pooch’s needs.
-Whether it’s a bottomless brunch fuelled by marvellous margaritas and Detroit-style pizza at Ramona or a comforting Sunday roast or chargrilled delights at The Firehouse, these dog-friendly spots in Manchester serve sumptious food and drink with plenty of atmosphere and entertainment.
+Whether it’s a bottomless brunch fuelled by marvellous margaritas and Detroit-style pizza at Ramona, or a comforting Sunday roast or chargrilled delights at The Firehouse, these dog-friendly spots in Manchester serve sumptuous food and drink with plenty of atmosphere and entertainment.
 Ramona and The Firehouse, 40 Swan Street, M4 5JG.